• Home

 Now All Roads Lead to France: A Life of Edward Thomas uncovers the secrets of Frost’s poem, through what at first appears to be a straightforward biography of Thomas but turns out to be an extended reflection on poetry and this poem in particular.

-Edward Thomas (1878-1917) scraped out a living for himself and his family as a prolific reviewer, essayist, and literary jack-of-all-trades.
+Edward Thomas (1878-1917) scraped out a living for himself and his family as a prolific reviewer, essayist, and literary generalist.
 A contemporary of Eliot, Pound, Brooke, and Owen, Thomas was himself a poet at heart.
 Robert Frost knew this early on and encouraged his friend’s latent ambition much as Thomas promoted Frost’s professional success.
 Frost would later say Thomas was “the only brother I ever had.”

 And it is brotherhood at play in Frost’s The Road Not Taken—the kind that pokes a little, laughs a little, hopes a lot.
 But Thomas did not fully understand: he thought Frost was urging him to serve in World War I. As brothers sometimes will, Thomas could not stand the tease and felt he must prove himself in the face of it.